damienbelveze/first_steps_zotero/first_steps_zotero.md

   if(task[0]) {
     send.liascript(`>## Windows

-go to the download page of the [zotero website](https://zotero.org) Download 1. the software 2. the plugin for your browser`
+Go to the download page of the [zotero website](https://zotero.org) Download 1. the software 2. the plugin for your browser`

     )